mathflowjs/mathflow/docs/guide/index.md

 ## How it Works

-This section describes how MathScript is able to work.
+This section describes how MathFlow is able to work.

-This library [API](../api/index.md) exposes the `evaluate` function that takes the MathScript code and returns a result.
+This library [API](../api/index.md) exposes the `evaluate` function that takes the MathFlow code and returns a result.
 Below are the stages the source code undergoes to produce the result;

 -   A global scope that holds all variables is created
 -   The source code is then split into individual statements.
 This process involves;